shiroyasha/time_scales/README.md

 * `TimeScales::Parts::HourOfDay` (`:hour_of_day`, default for `Hour`)
 * `TimeScales::Parts::MinuteOfHour` (`:minute_of_hour`, default for `Minute`)

+## Future Plans

+Hopefully, TimeScales will eventually deal with ISO-8601 weeks as well as variations based on different starting day of week.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then,